 However, you could always buy a compact portable generator for recharging your bike while out on the track.

-These generators can be packed in your dirt bike trailer along with your vehicle and will allow you to top up your bike’s battery without having to drive home and plug it into the mains.
+These generators can be packed in your dirt bike trailer along with your vehicle.
+Also, it will allow you to top up your bike’s battery without having to drive home and plug it into the mains.

 Even with the fast charge ability some bikes have, this may still take a few hours so it won’t always be viable, but it could provide a solution if you are attending an event and need to recharge between tracks.

 If this is your first electric bike, you may find there is a bit of a learning curve when getting used to all the different features.
-The lack of a clutch may throw some riders at first, but once you get used to it this bike can perform just as well as many gasoline models, and in some respects even better.
+The lack of a clutch may throw some riders at first.
+However, once you get used to it this bike can perform just as well as many gasoline models, and in some respects even better.

-Overall if you are looking to try an electric dirt bike, this is a great model to start with.
+Overall if you are looking to try an electric dirt bike, the Alta motors redshift MX electric dirt bike is a great model to start with.
 Not only is it made from premium parts but Alta has used cutting-edge technology to avoid the usual limitations of battery-powered motors.

 You still have to charge it before every use, but this is a small price to pay for a high-powered and eco-friendly dirt biking experience.